Glossary-Definitions-Clinical Practice, Statistics and Research

 Ordinal Scale.
 A rank-ordered scale of measurement in which equal differences between numbers do not represent equal differences between the things measured.

 Ordinate.
-The vertical or axis of a graph.
+The vertical or Y axis of a graph.

 Orthogonal.
 Independent; uncorrelated.